lowobservable/oec/README.md

 ## Usage

-You will need to build a [interface](https://github.com/lowobservable/coax) and connect it to your computer.
+You will need to build an [interface](https://github.com/lowobservable/coax) and connect it to your computer.

 Then configure a Python virtual environment and install dependencies: